ResearchComputing/Documentation/docs/compute/modules.md

 python3 test-program.py
 ```

-## Table of Sub-Commands
+### Subcommands

-The `module` command has a variety of sub-commands, outlined in the table below.
-You may shorten the command to `ml`, but the shortened command may require specialized syntax.
+The `module` command has a variety of subcommands, outlined in the
+table below.
+You may shorten the command to `ml`, but the shortened
+command may require specialized syntax.

 Command                 | Shortened Command            | Description  | Example |
 ----------------------- | ---------------------------- | ------------ | --------|